CraigDT/markdown-cv/index.md

 ## Intro

 **Hi!** I'm Craig and I have worked in IT and Cybersecurity since 2011.
 In that time, I have done a little bit of (almost) everything.
 From Windows desktop support and managing printers to Linux server provisioning and Microsoft 365 administration.
 I am a creative and interested person who enjoys solving complex issues and sharing knowledge.
-In recent years my roles have been Cybersecurity focussed where I have specialized in identity & acces management, EDR administration, application control and email security amongst other things.
+In recent years my roles have been Cybersecurity focussed where I have specialized in identity & access management, EDR administration, application control and email security amongst other things.

 Documentation and effective communication have been pillars of my work since the beginning, where I was responsible not only for delivering technical project work, but also company wide project updates and instructional guides.
 I thrive as part of a team, helping to upskill others as well as learn from them.